 "George, welcome.
 How was class?"

 He would nod his head and smile mischievously, saying nothing.
-But I knew from that victory smile that he'd read our minds already.
+But I knew from that victory smile he'd read our minds already.
 He breezed back to his room as he'd breezed out, and Ogechi spewed muffled hisses and curses under her breath in his wake.

 There were other boys whom she found more personable than the bookish George, but they were far more dangerous.
 Sometimes we would hear stories about them in whispers, as if they didn't live with us in our hostels, or walk along our streets, or make calls at our canopies.
 People whispered about them as if they were wicked spirits.
 They were not spirits, but sometimes they were wicked.
 They were cult boys.

 Jane, who lived in Milla Lodge down the street, was our most frequent visitor.
 One day while I was in the kitchen making lunch, she and Ogechi gossiped in the room.
 I wasn't listening to what they were saying until they suddenly lowered their voices.
-Jane mentioned a name, Tamuno, and whispered that he was one of them.
-She said something about a boy he had beaten to a coma on our street, and that he was carrying a gun.
+Jane mentioned a name, Tamuno, and whispered he was one of them.
+She said something about a boy he had beaten to a coma on our street, and he was carrying a gun.
 That was the day we discovered Tamuno was a cult boy.
 He lived in our Lodge; he was our customer.
 Before then we thought he was just an ordinary student.

-I soon learned that some of the friendliest students on our street could be some of the most dangerous.
+I soon learned some of the friendliest students on our street could be some of the most dangerous.
 There was a boy everybody called Franco who lived in Princewill Villa.
 Ogechi often sent me to sell him recharge cards, and he would tease me and call me his wife, and the 420 naira was his bride price, so when was I moving in with him?
 I answered never, but I started thinking about being his wife because he was handsome.

 One day I went to sell a voucher in Franco's hostel, and I saw many strange boys in the compound.
 When I approached his room, I heard a girl weeping, and I heard whipping, slashing sounds, and I knew she was being caned.
 Franco was standing close by with some other boys I had never seen.
 He didn't smile at me, and I knew he had told them to flog the girl in his room.
 I was afraid, and I went back without selling the voucher, and Ogechi was afraid, too.